rfontoura/groupdocs-annotation-java-web-sample/README.md

 8. Open `web/WEB-INF/application.properties` file for editing.
 Edit properties to fill your needs.
 9. Open cmd/console/terminal and type and run command `ant war`.
 10. Go to `dist` folder created after step 9.
+11. Rename `document-annotation.war` to `ROOT.war`
-11. Copy war file into your tomcat webapps directory.
+12. Copy war file into your tomcat webapps directory.
-12. Run tomcat.
+13. Run tomcat.
-13. Open URL `http://127.0.0.1:8080/` in your browser, make sure that port 8080 is free (you can change port number in your tomcat configuration).
+14. Open URL `http://127.0.0.1:8080/` in your browser, make sure that port 8080 is free (you can change port number in your tomcat configuration).
 <br/><br/><br/><br/>

 How to view/open file documents